Birch-san/deprecated-mecab-wasm/README.md

 ```

 > **Note:**
-> I am a bit confused; the [Binaryen README.md](https://github.com/WebAssembly/binaryen/blame/c8faff5ddbc7e93134763a845371b66bc2be56a4/README.md#L114-L137) suggests that if you use "normal" Emscripten (i.e. Emscripten with its own `fastcomp` fork of LLVM), then you *need* to instruct it to use its WebAssembly backend, (à la `EMCC_WASM_BACKEND=1`).
+> I am a bit confused.
+> The [Binaryen README.md](https://github.com/WebAssembly/binaryen/blame/c8faff5ddbc7e93134763a845371b66bc2be56a4/README.md#L114-L137) suggests that if you use "normal" Emscripten (i.e. Emscripten with its own `fastcomp` fork of LLVM):
+> You *need* to instruct it to use its WebAssembly backend,
+> à la `EMCC_WASM_BACKEND=1`.

 > When I _tried_ to follow this advice and provide `EMCC_WASM_BACKEND=1` — with a `BINARYEN_ROOT` entry in my `~/.emscripten` — emcc swore that my LLVM has no WebAssembly backend installed.
 > I maintain that `emcc` is mistaken in its beliefs, and should reconsider its life choices.

 > In conclusion: my hand is forced.
-I have intentionally omitted the `EMCC_WASM_BACKEND=1` env var.
-I assert that this means the compilation will take my "Plan B" route of `C/C++ Source ⇒ LLVM bitcode ⇒ asm.js ⇒ asm2wasm" rather than my Plan A of `C/C++ Source ⇒ WebAssembly LLVM backend ⇒ s2wasm ⇒ WebAssembly`.
+> I have intentionally omitted the `EMCC_WASM_BACKEND=1` env var.

+> I assert that this means the compilation will take my "Plan B" route of:
+> `C/C++ Source ⇒ LLVM bitcode ⇒ asm.js ⇒ asm2wasm`
+> Rather than my "Plan A" route of:
+> `C/C++ Source ⇒ WebAssembly LLVM backend ⇒ s2wasm ⇒ WebAssembly`.

 > This angers me.

 You should now have two new files in the root of mecab-0.996: